South Jersey shore communities limit short-term rental business amid COVID-19

 The unofficial start of the tourist season begins in less than two months.

-Feeney hopes the short-term sacrifices everyone is making now will allow South Jersey to be past the coronavirus and ready when the height of the summer vacation season hits in July and August.
+Feeney hopes the short-term sacrifices everyone is making now will allow South Jersey to get past the new coronavirus and be ready when the height of the summer vacation season hits in July and August.

 "People in Philadelphia and New York may not be willing to get on a plane or get a cruise," said Feeney, who added he is optimistic.
 "Ninety minutes away, a person can have a wonderful, very nice vacation on the Jersey Shore."